-- Measurement of background radiation on a daily basis.
-These measurements shall be tracked on the Radiation Detector Log Form (included in Appendix A-16) - Field checks of the radiation detector utilizing a known source must be measured and tracked on the Radiation Detector Log Form, - The system shall be calibrated at least annually, or more frequently as recommended by the manufacturer, by either a qualified contractor or a trained member of the facility staff. - Each instance where the radiation detector is triggered must be documented on a tracking form and reported to the NYSDEC within 24 hours.
+- Measurement of portal background radiation on a daily basis.
+Measurement of hand-held radiation detector background radiation prior to the detector use.
+These measurements shall be tracked on the Radiation Detector Log Form (included in Appendix A-16) - Weekly field checks of the portal radiation detectors utilizing a known source (e.g., CS-137) must be measured and tracked on the Radiation Detector Log Form (included in Appendix A-16).
+The field checks will be performed with a known source at a consistent location equidistant from both detectors and at a fixed height so that the check is repeatable, - Weekly field checks and "at use" operational checks of the hand-held radiation detector utilizing a known source (e.g., CS-137) must be measured and tracked on the Radiation Detector Log Form (included in Appendix A-16).
+A 5-minute background reading at least 100-feet away from any waste vehicles and a 5minute known source check shall be performed. - The portal system shall be calibrated at least annually, or more frequently as recommended by the manufacturer, by a qualified contractor.
+Hand-held radiation detectors shall be calibrated at least annually, or more frequently as recommended by the manufacturer, by a qualified contractor. - Calibration records will be maintained on site and be available for NYSDEC inspection upon request. - Each instance where the radiation detector is triggered must be documented on a tracking form and reported to the NYSDEC RMM and the Region 9 office within 24 hours.
 Information must include the date waste was received, transporter name, origin of the waste, truck number, detector reading, disposition of the waste, and date of disposition.